petersphilo/humhub-social_stats/README.md

 This is where Master Yoda should intervene with some sort of aphorism about patience..

+### Explanation of Logins data:

+Please note that HumHub does not record historical data regarding Logins..
+This means that we are only ever seeing '*Individual People's Logins*' (Unique Logins);
+so, the numbers above show how many people logged in – or renewed their session – at least once in the given time..
+This is why the Historical chart just below is interesting,
+because it records the number of Unique Logins every 24 hours, and displays them once per day..
+The rest of the data behaves more as you'd expect..

 ## Installation (Using Git Clone)

 - Clone the social_stats module into your modules directory